Sixteen children allegedly sexually abused at NSW childcare centre

 A total 46 children are alleged to have been abused in connection with the ring, with ages ranging between 16 months and 15 years.

-Arrests have also been made in Queensland and WA and three men have also been arrested in the United States as a result of the operation.
+Arrests have also been made in Queensland and Western Australia and three men have also been arrested in the US as a result of the operation.

 The Australian men arrested were aged 20 to 48 and include volunteer soccer coach Grant Harden, from St Clair in Sydney’s west, a disability support worker, an electrician and a chef.